CiscoDevNet/terraform-provider-intersight/website/docs/d/firmware_driver_distributable.html.markdown

 # Data Source: intersight_firmware_driver_distributable
 A device driver image distributed by Cisco.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_firmware_driver_distributable.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bundle_type`:(string) The bundle type of the image, as published on cisco.com.
 * `category`:(string) The device type on which the driver is installable.